To win the open banking race, wow your customers

 Banks will be able to personalise recommendations and sell more value-added services.
 Either from their own products or by partnering with third parties in markets like insurance, travel, energy and utilities.

-But who will
+But who will win the race?

 If banks focus their efforts, they can pull ahead and be the clear champions of open banking.
 But to do this, they will need to ensure that engaging their customers stays at the top of the to-do list.